 Chronic health problems not only hurt the individual, they also affect those around them.
 In the workplace, these conditions are directly linked to increasing disability claims and absenteeism.

-Learn how chronic conditions affects your workplace, check out: What Are the Costs of Chronic Disease in the Workplace?
+To learn more about how chronic conditions affect your workplace, check out: What are the Costs of Chronic Disease in the Workplace?

 Luckily, most of these issues can be prevented by adopting a healthier diet and lifestyle.
 Let’s take a look at how you can encourage healthy eating habits at work.

 4 Ways Employers Can Help Promote Healthy Eating